lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 `yarn add raven-js`
 Update `.env.local` with your api key you get from Sentry.
 `VUE_APP_RAVENKEY=MY_SECRET_KEY_FROM_SENTRY`

+## CircleCI setup
+Pretty easy to get going, login to CircleCI and add your project :)

+Good guide here [learn-cicleci](https://github.com/dwyl/learn-circleci) for more infomation!

 ## Contributing
 Please!
 Feel free to create an issue or push up an PR with changes you feel is needed.